School Visit & Writer-in-Residence Information

 SPECIFIC BOOK HIGHLIGHTS

 Tangled Threads, Stitch in Time & The Whispering Cloth: Materials include original Hmong pa'ndau (tapestries), jewelry, costume pieces.
-Slides show squalid Thai refugee camp, the Providence Hmong neighborhood, ESL class, Hmong in traditional costumes and playing traditional musical instruments and dances.
+Slides show squalid Thai refugee camps, the Providence Hmong neighborhood, ESL class, Hmong in traditional costumes and playing traditional musical instruments and dances. *Discussion of current refugee & immigrants crises!

 Ten Mice for Tet: Samples of the Vietnamese embroidery, Vietnamese musical instruments, New Year trinkets.
 Slides include scenes from Vietnam villages, rice paddies, floating markets, kids playing traditional games, slides of the illustrator and the embroidery master at work, with pictures in progress, early sketches.
 Students get to do a "dragon dance" and make some delightful noise.